What is a BR Tax Code?

 What is the Purpose of a BR Tax Code?

 The Basic Rate Coding ensures that you’re at least paying tax at the basic rate, especially when employers or HMRC are unsure of your full tax details.
 It’s often a stop-gap measure to prevent underpayment of taxes, which could lead to future liabilities.
-However, it’s a temporary solution that usually requires correction to avoid overpayment.
+It’s a temporary solution that usually requires correction to avoid overpayment.

 Why You May Have a BR Tax Code